 In my rather trashy summer read for the moment, Seating Arrangements, the father in the family made a corn and tomato salad for a summer dinner.
 Bingo – within a few hours I was craving that combination.
 Before I made his rather plain version of that salad, grilled corn on the cob came across my Pinterest feed.
-As I began to dream of corn kernels with that slightly singed, deliciously cooked-but-crunchy taste, the two desires had merged into a Southwestern-style grilled corn and tomato salad.
+As I salivated over corn kernels with that slightly singed, deliciously cooked-but-crunchy taste, this Southwestern-style grilled corn and tomato salad took shape in my dream.

 True grilling wasn’t an option on the day I made this salad, but cooking the kernels over high heat on the stovetop worked well.
 The resulting salad does not have quite the wonderful charcoal grilled taste my grillmaster would have achieved, but it is certainly as good as corn cooked on a gas grill.
 The salad has a hint of a deep, smoky flavor too – thanks to a bit of ancho chili powder, making it a great side dish or component for any Tex-Mex meal.